Ecos-platform/FMU4j/README.md

 ### FMU4j

-FMU4j is a software package for the JVM that enables export of FMI 2.0 for Co-simulation.
+FMU4j is a software package for the JVM that enables export of models compatiable with FMI 2.0 for Co-simulation.

 #### JFrog artifactory